-In accordance with Canada Customs and Revenue Agency regulations, only direct tuition fees are eligible for the tuition tax credit.
+Only direct tuition fees are eligible for the tuition tax credit.
 Both the supplementary fees and any course material fees you pay are not eligible and will not be included in the receipt.
-The Office of Student Financial Services mails tax receipts to eligible students at approximately the end of February each year.

 Education Benefit

 In order to be eligible for the education benefit in any month, a student must be registered for at least part of the month.